pokepark/PokemonRaidBot/docs/config.rst

    * - WEBHOOK_CHATS_ALL_LEVELS
      - List of Telegram chat IDs to autoshare raids of any level
    * - WEBHOOK_CHATS_BY_POKEMON
      - Automatically share only specific Pokemon to set chats.
-See above for further details.
+See `Raids from Webhook`_ for further details.
    * - WEBHOOK_CREATE_ONLY
      - Bool, only create raids, don't autoshare them to any chat
    * - WEBHOOK_CREATOR